AndrewIrwin/data-viz-notes/README.md

-This forms part of the STAT 2430 Data Vizualization course in Fall 2022 at Dalhousie University.
+This forms part of the STAT 2430 Data Visualization course in Fall 2022 at Dalhousie University.

 This repository contains course notes for students.